What is Kindergarten All About?

 Our Kindergarten teachers will greet you at the basketball court behind Eugene Coste at 8:55 AM for the am class, and 12:35 PM for the pm class.

 Each teacher will have a unique accessory or piece of clothing in order to make it easier to recognize them from the other teachers.
-You will receive a phone call from your child’s teacher at the end of August to introduce themselves, talk briefly about first day instructions and tell you what unique piece of clothing/accessory you can look for on the playground.
+Your child’s teacher will make contact at the end of August to introduce themselves, outline first day instructions and tell you what unique piece of clothing/accessory you can look for on the playground.
 A voice message will be left with instructions if you are not at home.
-Please be respectful of the teachers’ time when they call as they will have many parents to call, a classroom to set up and lesson plans to write.
-This is not the time to discuss particular issues regarding your child or to ask for a private tour of the classroom before the first day.
 We will be holding meet-the-teacher conferences in September where you will have 15 minutes with your child’s teacher to tell them all the amazing things about your child!